Beach Club Vibes

 Pool and sunbeds at Beach Club de Marbella Club

-Beach Club de Marbella Club is on the Bulevar Principe Alfonso de Hohenlohe.
-It's attached to the historic Marbella Club Hotel.
+Beach Club de Marbella Club is on the Bulevar Principe Alfonso de Hohenlohe, attached to the historic Marbella Club Hotel.
 Pool, fine dining, and a kids area make it a full-service option.
-Price (19 mentions) is the top review topic, reflecting its luxury positioning.
+The Marbella Club name carries weight, and the setting is classically elegant.

 Purobeach Marbella